nixer89/xrpl-token-distributor/README.md

 ```
 When all the above environment variables are set, execute the following commands:

-1. run 'node .\build\trustlineToCsv.js' -> this will generate the fiel defined with 'INPUT_CSV_FILE'
+1. run 'npm run trustlines' -> this will generate the fiel defined with 'INPUT_CSV_FILE'
 2. the script will tell you the number of trustlines and the amount of your tokens to be sent
 3. check the validity of the file 'INPUT_CSV_FILE'
 4. check that the distribution account holds more or an equal amount as shown in step 2
-5. run 'node .\build\startPayout.js' -> this will start the execution of the payouts
+5. run 'npm run payout' -> this will start the execution of the payouts
 6. when completed, the OUTPUT_CSV_FILE is generated.
 Additionally the file ALREADY_SENT_ACCOUNT_FILE is generated with the accounts which successfully received your token
 7. NEVER DELETE THE FILE 'ALREADY_SENT_ACCOUNT_FILE' or payments might be sent to the same account twice! (unless that's what you want)